Why Charles Joguet is Essential

 Charles Joguet is one of the Loire Valley's most influential wineries — and a rare case where the wines live up to the hype.
-In total, there are eight different Cabernet France wines and two Chenin Blanc wines from Touraine.
+In total, there are eight different Cabernet Franc wines and two Chenin Blanc wines from Touraine.

 Charles Joguet “Cuvée Terroir” Chinon